Hints & Tips

 Guild houses offer unique bonuses depending on which towns they are established in.

-To build a guild house you first need to reach 60 reputation in a settlement.
+To build a guild house, you first need to reach 60 reputations in a settlement.

-Increase reputation in towns by running missions for them, constructing buildings and through explore events.
+Increase reputation in towns by running missions for them, constructing buildings, and exploring events.

 Intel unlocks hidden locations in settlements.
 Earn intel through exploring settlements and specific events.

-Factions will reward you with unique cart parts if they favour you enough.
+Factions will reward you with unique cart parts if they favor you enough.